-Our wonderful son is going to turn three years old this summer, and I am already dreading the date.
+Our wonderful little boy is going to turn three years old in a couple of months and I am already dreading the date.
 Well, not the date of his birthday, but the date of the party.
 It’s not that I don’t want to celebrate, but I don’t think I’m up to the task of creating an amazing day for him, his friends, our friends, and of course, family.
-I don’t have the financial option of paying for a bouncer, a clown, a pony, or any of the fun but expensive activities that are popular.
+We don’t have the financial resources for a bouncer, a clown, a day at a gym, or any of the fun but expensive activities that seem to be popular with his friends.
 And I feel as if it’s just the beginning—seems like the parties for three, four and five year olds just get bigger and more expensive.
 I hate the idea that we are spending money on stuff that I’m not sure he’ll even remember and that I’ll spend the special day feeling like a hostess instead of a mom.

-Wow, you sound like a mom who is speaking for a lot of other parents who might not be able to think about the whole birthday party issue before they’ve thought through what is most important to them about the special day.
+Wow, you sound like a mom who is speaking for a lot of other parents!
+Sometimes parents start planning a birthday party before they’ve thought through what is most important to them about the special day.
 What you are saying is that it’s a day when you want to celebrate how lucky you are to have had three years together with your little boy AND that you want to be able to focus your attention on him, rather than a lot of party activities.

-Some people love big parties.
-Organizing is fun and the expense isn’t an issue.
-But no child I’ve ever met has looked back at his three-year-old birthday party with anything but vaue memories, if that.
+Of course, some people love big parties.
+Organizing is fun and sometimes theexpense isn’t an issue.
+But no child I’ve ever met has looked back at his three-year-old birthday party with anything but vague memories, if that.
 It’s unlikely that your son will be more or less happy with any activities that are different than what he usually does for fun.

 That’s the key to a successful child’s birthday party: figure out what your child usually likes to do on a really fun day.
 Does he love being outdoors?
 Does he want to sit down after a while and listen to music or a story?
 Does he like to get wet and dirty (easier for summer birthdays!)
 Does he have a favorite park?
 Does he like to play games or do art projects?
 Most important, does he love a crowd or does he like to play with a few friends?
 Group size really matters, especially when children are accompanied by at least one parent (and don’t even think about supervising any child but your own—pre-schoolers absolutely have to have eyes on them at all times, and no one can predict what even the sweetest three year old can do when he’s on his own).

-The great bonus of our new awareness of wasteful packaging is that you don’t have to spend a fortune on fancy snacks or goodie bags.
-Yes, goodie bags, the invention of people who love to fill landfills with broken toys and don’t mind at all if children get a little lead paint mixed in with the chocolate frosting of the cake.
-Yes, I know that is cynical.
-And you will not win any popularity contests if you give a lecture instead of favors.
+A bonus of our growing awareness of wasteful packaging is that you don’t have to spend a fortune on goodie bags.
+Yes, goodie bags, the invention of marketers who think we don’t have enough cheap plastic toys in our landfills.
+I know that sounds cynical, and you will not win any popularity contests if you give a lecture instead of favors.
 But you can, in fact, provide things to take home that aren’t wasteful.
 Art materials like chalk, markers, and paper are usually used up by someone—you can even have a simple art project for kids to do and then let them take home what they’ve made.
-You can collect recycles materials ahead of time, or go to the East Bay Depot for Creative Reuse at 4695 Telegraph Avenue (510 547-6470) in Oakland—art materials in abundance—great stuff, great prices..
-All the color, paste and invent art projects you see at pre-school are perfect—ask teachers what your child might enjoy.
+All the coloring, pasting and inventing art projects you see at pre-schools are perfect—ask teachers what your child might enjoy.
 Don’t forget about blowing bubbles (but give extras out for the children who use up or spill before it’s time to leave).
 Simple is best, and familiar is better.

-Big or small, expensive or modest, birthday parties can be a wonderful way to remind someone that they are special to you.
-Most children, just like most adults, love to get notes and hear stories about themselves.
-Think about taking a few moments, at the party or privately, to have a few moments when you remember together what you are celebrating.
+Birthdays can be a wonderful way to remind someone that they are special to you.
+So whether you are planning a big whoop-de-doo or an intimate get-together, think about what kind of family traditions you can start that can be as important to you as a party.
+Think about taking a few moments during the day to tell your child stories about himself, look at pictures and remember together what you are celebrating.
+Some parents even write a note to a child every year.
 You may find that you will be creating a ritual that will be a much better memory for your child than all the gifts and goodies in the world.